Last Updated on June 9, 2021 by Dr Sanusi Umar MD

 When Should Acne Keloidalis Nuchae Removal Surgery Be Considered?

 The classification diagram below displays the types of AKN as identified by Dr. Umar himself.
-AKN removal surgery is the most effective course of action when the papules and nodules merge into a single mass of tissue.
-At this point, management with medications and even laser therapy become futile.
-Containment and temporary remission become highly unlikely, as the pain, inflammation, size, and severity of the disease worsen.
+AKN removal surgery is the most effective course of action when the papules and nodules merge into a single tissue mass.
+At this point, management with medications and even laser therapy becomes futile.
+Containment and temporary remission become highly unlikely as the pain, inflammation, size, and severity of the disease worsen.

 At What Point is a Bump on Back of Head too Large for Surgery?

 The following diagram below displays the different ways that AKN bumps can be distributed on the scalp, as identified by Dr. U. AKN removal surgery cannot be performed in stages IV.
-Using his “Batman” technique, Dr. Umar is able to align the surgical scar with the posterior hairline when the disease has not spread above or below the occiput line pass thru and nape hairline pass thru.
-If you notice the condition rapidly spreading, or a growing raised merged bumps and lumps or masses on the back of the head, surgery should be considered.
+Using his “Batman” technique, Dr. Umar can align the surgical scar with the posterior hairline when the disease has not spread above or below the occiput line pass-thru and nape hairline pass-thru.
+If you notice the condition rapidly spreading or a growing raised merged bumps and lumps or masses on the back of the head, surgery should be considered.
 Consult a dermatologist as soon as possible.

-Stages I or II bumps on back of head best for surgery.
+Stages I or II bumps on the back of the head best for surgery.
 For a single large bump on the back of the head, surgical removal is still possible.

 How to Get Rid of Bumps on the Back of the Head by Surgery: Traditional Methods

-For those wondering how AKN can be resolved by surgery at a standard clinic, here is a concise explanation.
+Here is a concise explanation for those wondering how AKN can be resolved by surgery at a standard clinic.
 The excision must be deep enough to remove all inflamed follicles causing the disorder.
 Once the base of the keloidal tissue is exhumed, long-term remission can realistically be expected.
 Whether it’s someone with a small lump on the back of the head seeking a surgical cure or someone with a large bump on the back of the head wanting surgical removal, the typical methods for AKN excision include:

 - Excision with primary closure